Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 Nor can we depend on importing expertise when the International Union of Geological Sciences says different nations are experiencing related declines.

-The subsequent greatest time is now.
+The subsequent finest time is now.

 Thankfully, I’m an optimist like Ralph Slatyer.